Quansight/Quansight-website/apps/labs/posts/close-encounter-with-pandas-and-the-jedis-of-open-source.md

 It really has been a journey of enlightenment, knowledge, fun, connection, growth, and Force Awakening.

-I have a greater appreciation now for maintainers in Open Source and I hope to become a major maintainer myself someday. *"It's like poetry, they rhythm"*.😉
+I have a greater appreciation now for maintainers in Open Source and I hope to become a major maintainer myself someday. [*"It's like poetry, they rhyme"*](https://www.youtube.com/watch?v=yFqFLo_bYq0).😉

 ### Closing credits - Everyone gets a medal